Herbal hope: new capsule aims to ease Opioid-Induced constipation in cancer patients

 Summary

-This study tests whether Shouhui Tongbian Capsule, a traditional Chinese herbal medicine, can relieve constipation caused by opioid painkillers in cancer patients.
-About 270 adults with stable cancer and opioid-induced constipation will take the capsule or a placebo for 8 weeks.
-The goal is to see if it increases bowel movements and improves quality of life, while also checking safety and how it affects gut bacteria.
+This study tests a traditional Chinese medicine capsule, Shouhui Tongbian, to see if it can relieve constipation caused by opioid painkillers in cancer patients.
+About 270 adults with stable cancer and opioid-induced constipation will take either the capsule or a standard laxative (lactulose) for several weeks.
+The goal is to improve bowel movement frequency and quality of life, while also checking safety and exploring how the capsule affects gut bacteria.

 Disclaimer